Residency program highlights

 We offer a well-rounded medical education in a program with a national reputation for excellence.
-The strengths of our residency program include: full-scope family medicine curriculum; strong experiences in pediatrics, obstetrics, procedures, lifestyle medicine, behavioral medicine, and practice management; located in nationally noted "Best Place to Live"; numerous electives to shape residents training; and diverse learning from top-quality faculty.
+The strengths of our residency program include: full-scope family medicine curriculum; strong experiences in pediatrics, obstetrics, procedures, lifestyle medicine, behavioral medicine, and practice management; ACGME osteopathic recognition; location highlighted in nationally noted “Best Places to Live”; numerous electives to shape residents’ training; and diverse learning from top-quality faculty.

 Definitely!
 Our residents have gone into practice throughout the United States, from rural to metropolitan areas.
 Of all our graduates, 24 percent practice in Fort Collins.

 All of our graduates have found jobs after completing the program.
 The following is a summary of graduate practice locations: 26 percent in rural/small town (<10,000); 46 percent in small town to medium city (10,000-100,000); 23 percent in large city (100,000-500,000); 5 percent in metro area or suburb (>500,000); approximately two-thirds of our graduates practice in Colorado.

 Residents enjoy excellent relationships with local specialists and are on a first-name basis.
 The residents are able to gain valuable experience from working with the specialists.